frizensami/gradspec/README.md

 # Graduation Requirements Specification Language (GRADSPEC)

+## Description
+An attempt to describe graduation requirements in a standard format for courses in the National University of Singapore.

 Status: WORK IN PROGRESS.
 Not able to describe MCs moving between sections due to certain conditional requirements: see CS 2015/16 Cohort.

-An attempt to describe graduation requirements in a standard format for courses in the National University of Singapore.

 ## Format
 Aimed implementation format: **JSON**